-OLED Pixel Editor is a free, browser-based pixel art editor designed for embedded systems developers, Arduino hobbyists, and ESP32 makers.
-It lets you design monochrome bitmap graphics for common OLED displays — including SSD1306 128×64, SSD1306 128×32, SH1106, and many other display controller variants — directly in your browser without installing any software.
+OLED Pixel Editor is a free, browser-based bitmap design tool for monochrome OLED displays.
+It lets embedded developers, Arduino hobbyists, and ESP32 makers draw pixel art for SSD1306 128×64, SSD1306 128×32, SH1106, and other display controllers — and export it as a ready-to-flash Arduino sketch or C Array header, all without installing any software.

-The tool runs entirely in the browser as a single HTML file, making it fully compatible with Netlify, GitHub Pages, and any static web host.
-No backend or internet connection is required after loading.
+The tool runs entirely in your browser as a single HTML file.
+No backend, no data collection, and no internet connection required after the initial load.
+It is fully compatible with Netlify, GitHub Pages, or any static host.

-The editor includes a full drawing toolkit: pencil with adjustable brush size, eraser, flood fill, line, rectangle (outline and filled), ellipse, circle, triangle, diamond, star, arrow, rounded rectangle, and cross tools.
-A rectangular selection tool supports move, copy, cut, paste, resize, and transform operations on any area of the canvas.
+Drawing tools: pencil with adjustable brush size, eraser, flood fill, line, rectangle (outline and filled), ellipse, circle, triangle, diamond, star, arrow, rounded rectangle, and cross.
+A rectangular selection tool supports move, copy, cut, paste, resize, and transform.

 Left sidebar — All drawing and shape tools.
 Hover any tool icon to see its name and keyboard shortcut.